gameshowstudio/gameshowstudio.github.io/help/preparedgames.md

     {% endfor%}
 </table>

-With Prepared Games, hosts can run an exciting and fast-paced game show easier than ever.
+Prepared Games make it possible to create an immersive seamless experience for the players in a game with several rounds of play.